On quantitative noise stability and influences for discrete and continuous models: A general framework

-Such decompositions have been emphasized in [CE-L] in connections with influences.
-They are similarly useful here, and actually only the two above properties are used in the proof of the main results in addition to hypercontractivity.
-We shall give some more concrete examples in Section 5 below.
-Recall that $\Gamma_i = \nabla_i$ in the setting of product of log-concave measures, and $\Gamma_i = L_i$ for the discrete setting.
+Such general decompositions have been emphasized in \cite{CE-L} in connections with the study of influences.
+They are similarly useful here, and together with hypercontractivity will be at the root of the main conclusions.
+Indeed, assuming ergodicity and proceeding as in the proof of Lemma \ref{dovg}, the noise stability can then be expressed as